victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

 > 📘
 >
 > [UserController](reference/com/sinch/android/rtc/UserController.html) provides a way, independently from the `SinchClient` lifecycle, to register a user for incoming calls via push notifications.
-You can also use it to un-register push token if receiving of incoming calls is no longer desirable (e.g. on logout, or changing users).
+You can also use it to unregister push token if receiving of incoming calls is no longer desirable (e.g. on logout, or changing users).

 Sinch SDK supports both currently available major Push Notification platforms on Android - [Google's Firebase Cloud Messages](doc:voice-android-cloud-push-notifications#google-fcm-push-notifications) (later `FCM Push`) and [Huawei Mobile Services Push Notifications](doc:voice-android-cloud-push-notifications#huawei-hms-notifications)  (later `Huawei Push` or `HMS Push`).